uniment/Objects.jl/README.md

 Play with it and see what you think.
 Prototype inheritance is fun!

 Implementation and interface subject to change per user input.
+This is a work in progress, still fairly flexible.

 ## Installation